Debt Capacity Model Template

 The two main measures to assess a company’s debt capacity are its balance sheet and cash flow measures.
 By analyzing key metrics from the balance sheet and cash flow statements, investment bankers determine the amount of sustainable debt a company can handle in an M&A transaction.

 Some important credit metrics to measure in assessing debt capacity:

 Debt-to-equity ratios provide investment bankers with a high-level overview of a company’s capital structure.

 2. Cash Flow Metrics

 Another set of measures investment bankers use to assess debt capacity is cash flow metrics.
-These metrics include total debt to EBITDA, which can be broken down further to senior debt to EBITDA, cash interest coverage, and EBITDA-Capital Expenditures interest coverage.
+These metrics include total debt to EBITDA, which can be broken down further to senior debt-to-EBITDA, cash interest coverage, and EBITDA-Capital Expenditures interest coverage.

 3. Total Debt / EBITDA

-Debt to EBITDA measure is the most common cash flow metric to evaluate debt capacity.
+The Debt-to-EBITDA measure is the most common cash flow metric to evaluate debt capacity.
 This ratio exhibits a company’s ability to pay off its incurred debt and provides investment bankers with information on the amount of time required to clear all debt, ignoring interest, taxes, depreciation, and amortization.